redcross/smoke-alarm-portal/README.md

 The expected user workflow is:

-* A person visits the front page and enters their installation request: name, address, phone number, and a "can receive txt messages" checkbox to indicate if that phone number can receive txts or not.
+* A person visits the front page and enters their installation request: name, address, phone number, etc.

 * We log the request: all the information the user provided, plus the date of the request and a unique identifier for the request (i.e., a ticket number).

-* We geocode the request to find out what Red Cross region should handle it.
+* We geocode the request to figure out what Red Cross region should handle it.

-* If it is one of the regions included in this pilot, send an email to the designated email address for that region, giving the details of the request, and show the user a confirmation page telling them this has been done.
-Otherwise, show the user a page with a short message explaining that Red Cross is not handling online requests for smoke alarm installation in their region yet, but giving contact information for the relevant Red Cross office to talk to about smoke alarm installation for that location.
+* If it is one of the regions included in this pilot program, we send an email to the designated contact person for that region, giving the details of the request, and show the user a confirmation page telling them this has been done.
+Otherwise, we show the user a page with a short message explaining that Red Cross is not handling online requests for smoke alarm installation in their region yet, but giving the user a toll-free number at which to contact the Red Cross about getting a smoke alarm installated.

 For admins, there are some basic reports that can be generated: